raymondworkshop/dev.programming/python/note.md

 By using and implementing special methods of Python Data Model in your objects, your objects can **behave like the built-in types**, enabling the expressive coding style **Pythonic**.

 #### Data Sturctures
+  * sequences
+  Python sequences are often categorized as **mutalbe or immutable**, and also could be considered as **flat sequences and container sequences**.
+    - list -> mutable and mixed-type
-  - sequences
+    - array

-  - mappings
+  * mappings
-  - sets
+  * sets
-  - str versus bytes
+  * str versus bytes

 #### Functions as objects